AltGr/opam-wiki/Advanced_Usage.md

 short primer for the most useful features.

-* `opam switch list` will display a list of the available compilers.
+* `opam switch list` will display a list of the available standard compilers.
 The first section is a list of installed compilers on this computer.
-It contains at least *system*, which is not a compiler installed by opam but the compiler that was used to compile opam in the first place.
-A “*” symbol will be displayed before the current selected compiler.
+It may contain *system*, which is not a compiler installed by opam but a compiler that was already present on the system.
+  Use `--all` to show *all* available compilers, even the development and the one for specific features.

 * `opam switch 4.00.0` will make opam to switch to OCaml 4.00.0.
 If opam did not install it already, it will do so now.
 The first *opam